wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data/index.md

 }
 ```

 Such approach solves the problem of tedious work for test setup but only partially.
 What if each test requires a slightly different setup?
-Arguments can be added to this method to make it more customizable, but in a very large set of tests, the number of arguments may quickly become very large and hard to maintain.
+Arguments can be added to this method to make it more customizable, but in a very large set of tests, the number of arguments may quickly become very big and hard to maintain.

 ```java
 private Delivery aNewDelivery(String address, List<Food> foods) {